-US distances itself from Ukraine’s cross-border raid
+US distances itself from Ukrainian cross-border raid

 “So, it is up to Ukraine to decide how they want to conduct their military operations, but it is Russia that has been the aggressor in this war,” he added.

 At least eight civilians were wounded in the raid by a group of militants, who crossed the border from Ukraine into Belgorod Region on Monday.
-Russian security forces have been deployed to eliminate them, according to regional governor Vyacheslav Gladkov.
-The Kremlin described the attack as a publicity stunt to deflect from the Ukrainian defeat at Artyomovsk, the Donbass city previously known as Bakhmut, over the weekend.
+Russian security forces have been deployed to eliminate them, according to the regional governor, Vyacheslav Gladkov.

+The Kremlin described the attack as a publicity stunt to deflect from the Ukrainian defeat in Artyomovsk, the Donbass city previously known as Bakhmut, over the weekend.

-The US and its allies provided at least $100 billion worth of weapons, equipment and ammunition to the government in Kiev by the end of 2022, according to estimates by the Russian Defense Ministry.
-Moscow has repeatedly warned that continuing to “pump” Ukraine with weapons may result in direct confrontation, but Western officials have insisted that giving Ukraine military, financial and political aid does not make them parties to the conflict.
+The US and its allies provided at least $100 billion worth of weapons, equipment, and ammunition to the government in Kiev by the end of 2022, according to estimates by the Russian Defense Ministry.

+Moscow has repeatedly warned that continuing to “pump” Ukraine with weapons may result in direct confrontation, but Western officials have insisted that giving Ukraine military, financial, and political aid does not make them parties to the conflict.